coherence/steam-integration-sample/README.md

 A sample integration for the **Steam P2P Relay** and **coherence** networking for player-hosted servers.

 ℹ️ **Download a release that matches the installed coherence SDK version to at least MAJOR.MINOR.
 For example, if you are using SDK v1.0.5 (MAJOR = 1, MINOR = 0), use [v1.0.0](https://github.com/coherence/steam-integration-sample/releases/tag/v1.0.0).
-Check the list or [releases](https://github.com/coherence/steam-integration-sample/releases) on this repository.**
+Check the list of [releases](https://github.com/coherence/steam-integration-sample/releases) on this repository.**

 ## How does it work